 Lookout is one of the apps on this list that doesn't have a desktop client, as it's focused exclusively on mobile.
 It's also one that requires you to sign up for an account to use any of the features.

-There's also a handy breach report feature that will alert you if any of the services you use are hacked, thereby allowing you to change your credentials in a timely manner.
+There's also a handy breach report feature that will alert you if any of the services you use are hacked - allowing you to change your credentials in a timely manner.
 If it doesn't sound like the free version offers much, that's a mistake.

-It also offers the now-familiar app advisor feature that tells you about privacy risks in a simple, easy to understand way.
-One thing that none of the others offer but Norton does is a really handy feature that integrates with Google Play to show you any alerts about an app before you download it; so you can see if the app you're about to install hogs battery, uses excessive data or poses any other sort of potential risk.
+It also offers the now-familiar app adviser feature that tells you about privacy risks in a simple, easy to understand manner.
+One thing that none of the others offer, but Norton does is a handy feature that integrates with Google Play to show you any alerts about an app before you download it; you can see if the app you're about to install hogs battery, uses excessive data or poses any other sort of potential risk.